-In 2008, the total numbers of authorized longline vessels in the Atlantic Ocean were 109, which includes 60 vessels authorized to target on bigeye tuna and 49 vessels on albacore.
+In 2008, the total numbers of authorized longline vessels in the Atlantic Ocean was 109, which includes 60 vessels authorized to target bigeye tuna and 49 vessels to target albacore.

-The catches of all species are declining from about 52,600 t in 1997 to about 27,407 t in 2008.
-Among the catches, bigeye tuna, yellowfin tuna and albacore are constituted of more than 80% of the total annual catch of tunas in the recent years.
-In 2008, the catch of bigeye tuna, yellowfin tuna and albacore are estimated to be 10,418 t, 1,122 t and 11,073 t in provision, respectively.
-The decrease of catches was mainly stemmed from a rise of oil price and subject to a decrease in fishing effort.
+The catches of all species declined from about 52,600 t in 1997 to about 27,407 t in 2008.
+Among the catches, bigeye tuna, yellowfin tuna and albacore constituted more than 80% of the total annual catch of tunas in recent years.
+In 2008, the catch of bigeye tuna, yellowfin tuna and albacore is estimated at 10,418 t, 1,122 t and 11,073 t, respectively provisional.
+The decrease in catches mainly stemmed from a rise in oil prices and to a decrease in fishing effort.

-In 2008, Chinese Taipei continually took several measures to improve data collection including port sampling, a daily logbook reporting through the satellite for bigeye-targeted vessels, and dispatching onboard observers.
-There were 21 observers placed on fishing vessels in the Atlantic Ocean, in which 17 observers are on bigeye-targeted vessels.
+In 2008, Chinese Taipei continually took several measures to improve data collection including port sampling, a daily logbook reporting by satellite for bigeye-targeted vessels, and dispatching on board observers.
+There were 21 observers placed on fishing vessels in the Atlantic Ocean, of which 17 observers are on bigeye-targeted vessels.
 The coverage rate is 20%.

-Furthermore, a number of researches have been conducted by scientists, including the topics on catch rate for albacore and swordfish, and CAA of North Atlantic albacore in 2009 and observer report summary in 2007.
-Those papers have contributed to various inter-sessional scientific meetings opened by ICCAT.
+Furthermore, a number of research projects have been conducted by scientists, including on catch rate for albacore and swordfish, the catch-at-age of North Atlantic albacore in 2009, and an observer report summary in 2007.
+Scientific documents on these have been submitted to various inter-sessional scientific meetings organized by ICCAT.

-In addition, Chinese Taipei has provided financial support for the scientific research programs implemented by ICCAT, including €5,000 for ICCAT Enhanced Research Program for Billfish in December 2008 and €3,000 for Bluefin Tuna Research Program in July 2009.
+In addition, Chinese Taipei has provided financial support for scientific research programs implemented by ICCAT, including €5,000 for the ICCAT Enhanced Research Program for Billfish in December 2008 and €3,000 for the Bluefin Tuna Research Program in July 2009.